Home Study Abroad Blog Destination Abroad Indian Students Protest Post-Graduate Work Permit Changes in Canada

 The protests also come amid a notable rise in undocumented Indian students moving to the U.S., as Canada’s evolving immigration rules limit their legal avenues to stay.
 Many protesters are calling for the creation of new PR pathways, an extension of permits expiring in 2024 and 2025, and the removal of the Labor Market Impact Assessment (LMIA) program, which some claim is being exploited by employers and consultants.

-Also Read: All About SEVIS for F1 US Visa
+Also Read: F1 Visa Interview Interview Questions

 With Indian students making up the majority of international students in Canada, experts predict a sharp decline in study permits in 2024 due to tightening diplomatic relations between Canada and India.